samuelmtimbo/unit/src/docs/start/README.md

 ![](/public/gif/start/39.gif)

-Reversely, to remove all children from parent, enter multiselection mode, then long press on the parent:
+Reversely, to remove all children from parent, enter multiselection mode, then select and long press on the parent:

 ![](/public/gif/start/40.gif)